Debt Collection Complaints

 - Talked to your employer without your permission, unless to confirm your employment.

-If you have a complaint about any of these issues, you can complete the Debt Collection Complaint Form and submit it to us by mail, fax, or email.
+If you have a complaint about any of these issues, you can complete the Debt Collection Complaint Form on our debt collection forms page and submit it to us by mail, fax, or email.
 We will require documentation to support your complaint.
 This could include a picture of your phone showing what time the collector called, a taped phone conversation, a letter from your employer or co-worker confirming contact at work, or any other information you may have.